bc913/cc_arch_dp/architecture/ddd/DomainLayer.md

 - Example: Booking a room/appointment can be achieved with both domain aggregates and domain services.
 ## Domain Events
 - To capture an occurence of something that happened in the domain
-- Represent the past
+- Represent the past so use past tense naming.
 - Typically immutable
+- Attach as little data as possible
+- Do not store entity in the event.
+    - Handler as different BC in the same process: If the consumer BC knows about the entity pass id, otherwise pass the required data in primitive or value object format.
+### Implementation

-1. Create interface or base types for Handlers & Domain event
+1. Define interface or base types for Handlers & Domain event
 ```csharp
 // 1.
 Custom
 public interface IDomainEvent